Tips for Building Your Custom Home To Be Energy EfficientFebruary 22, 2013

 Tips for Building Your Custom Home to Be Energy Efficient

 Solar panels can be placed on a home and used to dramatically cut the cost of heating and cooling the home for years to come.
-Along with tightly sealed ductwork and joints throughout the home, this can produce exceptional savings.
-Effective insulation is another plus that can be added while the home is still under construction.
+Combined with tightly sealed ductwork and joints throughout the home, this can produce exceptional savings.
+Effective insulation is another plus that can be added while the home is in the building phase.

 Using high-performance, energy-saving windows help to seal out extreme temperatures while keeping moderated temps inside.
 Contractors can also suggest energy efficient appliances as well.
 Water heaters, refrigerators, and heating and cooling systems that are rated for high energy efficiency can be installed as the home is built, so the new homeowner can start off with efficient energy usage.
 Contractors and builders can also assure the home has proper ventilation to help increase and control air flow without compromising the tightness and structural soundness of the home.